magnus-lycka/gocddash/README-analysis.md

     sudo apt-get install lynx

+You need at least version 3.8.3 of sqlite.
+If you get `sqlite3.OperationalError: near "WITH": syntax error` you need a newer version.
+Do this:

+    sudo add-apt-repository ppa:jonathonf/backports
+    sudo apt-get update
+    sudo apt-get install sqlite3

 The console based browser is used for the automated tests.

     sudo python2 -m pip install texttest